Vitamin D Deficiency

 Osteoarthritis, RA, and Lupus (SLE)

-In a review article, Medical Progress Vitamin D Deficiency, published July 19, 2007 in the New England Journal of Medicine author Michael F. Holick, Ph.D., M.D., wrote: “Women who ingested more than 400 IU of vitamin D per day had a 42% reduced risk of developing” rheumatoid arthritis, osteoarthritis and multiple sclerosis.
+Holick also authored, Medical Progress Vitamin D Deficiency, published July 19, 2007 in the New England Journal of Medicine, in which he wrote: “Women who ingested more than 400 IU of vitamin D per day had a 42% reduced risk of developing” rheumatoid arthritis, osteoarthritis and multiple sclerosis.
 Holick concluded, “Sensible sun exposure and the use of supplements are needed to fulfill the body’s vitamin D requirement.”

 Low vitamin D increases risk of rheumatoid arthritis per Holick study

 Low vitamin D has long been associated with the bone deformity rickets in young children and osteoporosis in adults, but it also “has other serious consequence on overall health and well being,” Holick observed.
 “There is mounting scientific evidence that implicates vitamin D deficiency with an rheumatoid arthritis increased risk of type I diabetes, multiple sclerosis, rheumatoid arthritis, hypertension, cardiovascular heart disease, and many common deadly cancers.”

 “The major source of vitamin D for both children and adults is from sensible sun exposure,” Holick said.
 He recommends in the absence of sun exposure, 1000 IU of a cholecalciferol Vitamin D3 supplement be taken daily for both children and adults.

 Holick also advises everyone to be vigilant of their vitamin D status by getting a blood test.
 “Measurement of vitamin d 25 hydroxy level should be part of an annual physical examination,” he suggests.